johnabel/gillespy/README.md

   sudo STOCHKIT_HOME=$HOME/StochKit2.0.10/ python setup.py install
 ```

-As of this time, if only StochKit is installed, the StochKitODE solver is inaccessible.
+As of this time, if only StochKit is installed, the StochKitODE solver is inaccessible, and so deterministic simulation must be performed elsewhere.
 ```
   TODO: Provide a way to install StochKitODE.
 ```